Almost every policy decision, regardless of the country or government

 policymakers need while at the same time providing policymakers with access

 to scientific expertise.
-As part of the 2020 scheme, the selected EGU members
+As part of the scheme, selected EGU members

 will visit Brussels and work alongside a Member of the European Parliament